jlbradley1844/jlbradley1844.github.io/_drafts/the-unchristian-secret-behind-antiliberalism.md

 who generally came from the modern-day "petty bougois" of small-business owners, and they are ever sensitive to the needs of their wealthiest members, whose donations are needed to keep church budgets balanced.
-Eventually, though, the needs of "big business" to appeal to increasingly secular and liberally-oriented college graduates meant an actual rift with conservatism.
+But eventually, the needs of "big business" to appeal to increasingly secular and liberally-oriented college graduates meant an actual rift with conservatism.
 And so here we are with many conservatives not really wanting to represent "big business."
-To this end, a number of conservative scholars have begun mapping out a more consistent anti-liberal response - not just social liberalism, but economic liberalismi as well, particular the "race to the bottom" compitition for wages and business regulations.
+To this end, a number of conservative scholars have begun mapping out a more consistent anti-liberal response - not just social liberalism, but economic liberalism as well, particular the "race to the bottom" compitition for wages and business regulations.

 And so, many conservatives are re-evaluating their loyalty to economic liberalism